windily-cloud/obsidian-sqlite3/README.md

 **Why not integrate the better-sqlite3 library into a functional plugin?**

 Because this library is not like other plugins, `npm install` and that's it.
 For developers, you need to install the `node gyp` build environment, python, MS2022, .net tools, and a bunch of unknown errors.
+In particular, the binding.js of better-sqlite3 should be modified when packaging.
 This can be a very annoying thing for windows development.
 I don't want to have to do it again, how nice for other developers to call it directly.

 # Install